ellikarg/firstevergame/README.md

 6. In JavaScript create a function that listens to a submit event and then initializes the SDK with your user id (emailjs.init('YOUR_USER_ID');) and submits the form (emailjs.sendForm('contact_service', 'contact_form', this);)

 ## Credits
-All images, save the background image were created by the developer.
+The layout was created by the developer.

 ### Media
-- [background image]('assets/images/background.jpg'): <a href='https://www.freepik.com/free-photos-vectors/floral'>Floral vector created by macrovector_official - www.freepik.com</a>
+There was no media used for this game

 ### Code
 - inspiration from the sample project of the course (love maths game) in order to get going!